Healing The Anxious Brain: The Nervous System Resetting Method

 If you feel like you may be experiencing generalized anxiety disorder, you are not alone in that.
 In 2012, an estimated 700 000 (2.5%) Canadians aged 15 years and older reported symptoms compatible with GAD in the previous 12 months (Pelletier et al., 2017).
 You may feel confused about why you feel anxious sometimes without any current reason in your surroundings.
 You may sometimes worried that why the past trauma is still affecting you in the present moment.

 The sympathetic nervous system is involved in preparing the body for stress-related activities.
-It prepares the body to either fight or fly away to deal with the situation.
-It slows bodily processes that are less important in emergencies, such as digestion.
-It causes the release of stress hormones in our body.
-This nervous system along with these stress hormones could lead to dry mouth, sweating, foggy and dizzy brain, increased heart rate, increased breathing rate, upset stomach, hypervigilance, and muscle fatigue (Editors, 2019).
-Under normal conditions people react to a threat with a temporary increase in this system.
+It prepares the body to either fight or fly away to deal with the situation and slows bodily processes that are less important in emergencies, such as digestion.
+It causes the release of stress hormones in our bodies.
+This nervous system, along with these stress hormones, could lead to dry mouth, sweating, foggy and dizzy brain, increased heart rate, increased breathing rate, upset stomach, hypervigilance, and muscle fatigue (Editors, 2019).
+Under normal conditions, people react to a threat with a temporary increase in this system.
 As soon as the threat is over, the system dissipates, and the body returns to normal.

 The parasympathetic nervous system is involved in relaxing the body when there is no stress.
 It slows bodily processes that leads to decreased heart rate, decreased breathing rate, digestion, sleeping and muscular relaxation (Learning).